TSITSIR/BookBridge/README.md

   - Lighthearted vs. Serious tone
   - Picture-rich vs. Text-heavy
   - Fantasy vs. Realistic settings
-- **Genre Selector**: Pick from popular genres like adventure, mystery, historical fiction, etc.
+- **Genre Selector**: Pick from popular genres like adventure, mystery, historical fiction, etc. Genre is NOT the primary factor in recommendations, but rather contributes to similarity in the same way any other variable does.

 The system uses weighted similarity matching to score and return the most relevant books.
 Each recommendation includes:
-- Book title and summary with data
+- Book title and summary
 - A similarity graph showing how well the book matches the reader’s input

 ---